Riyanshi26/Chatbot/Readme.txt

+An interactive chatbot that could respond to some basic queries in real-time.
+This chatbot is especially designed to solve the queries regarding IIT Bhilai.

 Open the folder in the command prompt or terminal (cd foldername) and run the below given commands.

 1. To run the chatbot, we have two main files; train.py and query_chatbot.py.